Robert von Dassanowsky: Education, career and publications

-Dassanowsky was born in New York City on January 28, 1965.
+Dassanowsky was born in New York City on January 28, 1965 to Austrian-American pioneering film studio founder and musician Elfi von Dassanowsky.
 A student of the American Academy of Dramatic Arts and a graduate of UCLA (MA, PhD), where he also served as Visiting Professor of German, Dassanowsky was a widely published academician, independent film producer, playwright, and had written for television.
 He held dual American and Austrian citizenship.

 Dassanowsky was named CU Distinguished Professor of Film and Austrian Studies by the University of Colorado System in November 2020.
 He was professor of German and Visual and Performing Arts, and founding director of film studies at the University of Colorado at Colorado Springs since 1993, and became particularly known for his influential scholarly work on Austrian author Alexander Lernet-Holenia, German filmmaker and photographer Leni Riefenstahl, and on Austrian and Central European film.
 He served as Adjunct Professor of Media Communication at Webster University Vienna and was an Affiliate Faculty of the Global Center for Advanced Studies (GCAS) New York since 2017 and member of the Board of Directors of the GCAS Research Institute Dublin since 2019.